willfleetw/rusty_dns/docs/DNS_Documentation.md

 ### Inverse Queries (Obsolete)

-The IQUERY operation was, historically, largely unimplemented in most nameserver/resolver software.
+The IQUERY operation was, historically, largely unimplemented in most name server/resolver software.
 In addition to this widespread disuse, the problems stated below made the entire concept widely considered unwise and poorly thoughtout.
 Also, the widely used alternate approach of using pointer (PTR) queries and reverse-mapped records is preferable.